-This certainly makes for a bit of a worrying situation in this group of islands, which is why we have put together this insider’s guide to staying safe in the Bahamas.
-Knowing the issues is the first step towards travelling smart and avoiding trouble, so we’ve packed it all in.
+This certainly makes for a bit of a worrying situation in this group of islands, which is why I have put together this insider’s guide to staying safe in the Bahamas.
+Knowing the issues is the first step towards travelling smart and avoiding trouble, so I’ve packed it all in.

 There’s information on what islands of the Bahamas are safe, how solo female travellers can make the most of their trip, what the situation is with public transport – and even when hurricane season is because that is also an issue in the Caribbean!